angelsk/timandellie/index.md

 Where to stay
 -------------

-Colwall, Ledbury and Cradley are all within 5 miles of the vineyard
+There is limited accommodation in Coddington itself; but Colwall, Ledbury and Cradley are all within five miles of the vineyard.
+Below are some suggestions of places to stay, and we recommend you book taxis well in advance.

 [The Moats, B&B near Coddington](http://www.themoatsledbury.co.uk)
 [Queenswood, B&B in Cradley](http://www.malvernhillsbandb.co.uk)